Lansdowne (electoral district)

-Lansdowne is a former provincial electoral division in Manitoba, Canada.
+Lansdowne is a former provincial electoral district in Manitoba, Canada.
 It was created for the 1888 provincial election, and eliminated with the 1958 election.

 Lansdowne was a rural constituency in the province's southwestern corner.
 For almost its entire history, it was considered safe for the Liberal Party and its successor, the Liberal-Progressive Party.
 Only two non-Liberals were ever elected for the division, and both were defeated after a single term.
 Tobias Norris, who served as Premier of Manitoba from 1915 to 1922, represented Lansdowne in the provincial legislature for twenty-one years.

-After its elimination, parts of Lansdowne were included in the new constituency of Souris-Lansdowne.
+After its elimination, Lansdowne was redistributed into the new constituency of Souris-Lansdowne, as well as into Virden, Arthur, Minnedosa, and Hamiota.